 Do you have adequate lighting around the home?
 Lighting is an easy and cost-effective way to deter thieves.
 Keep exterior light turned on at night when you’re not home.
-Motion sensor lights can be installed and acts as a definite deterrent to burglars.
+Motion sensor lights can be installed and act as a definite deterrent to burglars.
 Keep all entry points and pathways well lit.
 LED or solar lights are ideal.
-Keep address numbers on the letter box or property front well illuminated in case of an emergency.
+Keep address numbers on the letterbox or property front well illuminated in case of an emergency.

 Review Spare Keys and Alarm Codes

 How many people have a spare key to your home or know your alarm code?
 Most of the time we lose track of this information, but it’s essential to the security of your home limited people have access.
 Ensure only relevant people have a copy of the key or know the alarm code.
 It can be worthwhile changing alarm codes every now and then to prevent unauthorised access.

 Install Safety Bars on Windows

 For high-risk areas or ground-floor homes, safety bars should be installed on front-facing windows.
 Swap the standard window locks with key-operated window locks similar to those used on sliding doors.
 This will ensure the top panel of the window is secured, so it can’t be forced open from the outside.
 All windows and doors should be locked at night and when leaving the house.
 Add extra security by installing security screens to all windows.